ThomasThelen/thomasthelen.github.io/_posts/testing-s3pg.md

 ## Enter: Lossless Transformations of Knowledge Graphs to Property Graphs using Standardized Schemas

-This paper was published in 2024 from .
-Based on the title, it sounds like they're using a standardized format to bridge the RDF and LPG models; to me this belongs in my bucket of metarepresentation solutions.
+This paper was published in 2024 from the DKW Group at Aalborg University, Denmark.
+Based on the title, it sounds like they're using a standardized glue format to bridge the RDF and LPG models; to me this belongs in my bucket of metarepresentation solutions.
 In fact, the Abstract lays it all out.

-> To enhance the in-teroperability of the two models, we present a novel technique, S3PG, to convert RDF knowledge graphs into property graphs ex- ploiting two popular standards to express schema constraints, i.e., SHACL for RDF and PG-Schema for property graphs.
+> To enhance the in-teroperability of the two models, we present a novel technique, S3PG, to convert RDF knowledge graphs into property graphs ex-ploiting two popular standards to express schema constraints, i.e., SHACL for RDF and PG-Schema for property graphs.

 So there you have it.
 By using SHACL and PG-Schema you can transform your RDF knowledge graph to LPG.
-The authors released a python package, [S3PG](), on GitHub which allows mere mortals to convert their RDF to LPG.
+The authors released a a tool, [KG2PG](https://github.com/dkw-aau/KG2PG), on GitHub which allows mere mortals to convert their RDF to LPG.

+**Important Note**: The tool relies on Neo4j's NeoSemantics plugin and writes data in a Neo4j specific format.
+If you're using other graph databases - this tool might not be for you.

 ## Evaluation

 When it comes to testing RDF->LPG systems I find it easiest to focus on small bits of data at a time.
 To evaluate S3PG I'm deciding to use the foaf ontology with a fairly light A-Box, just enough to cover several cases.
-I don't believe there are official foaf SHACL shapes available however, the S3PG documentation suggests using [QSE](https://github.com/dkw-aau/qse) to extract SHACL shapes from my RDF data.
+I don't believe there are official foaf SHACL shapes available however, the S3PG documentation suggests using [QSE](https://github.com/dkw-aau/qse) to extract SHACL shapes from RDF data.

 ### Step 1: Test Data

-For this reason the A-Box below is pretty simple: it describes a few people and the organizations they work at.
+The simple abox below describes three people and two organizations.
+It's fairly light, but should give us something to look at as an LPG.

 ```
 @prefix foaf: <http://xmlns.com/foaf/0.1/> .